 There are three body systems that aid in maintaining balance: vestibular, visual and somatosensory, or proprioception.
-Proprioception is knowing where your body is in space.
-You have sensors in your skin, muscles and joints that give you information regarding what type of surface you are standing on and where your arms and legs are in relation to each other and that surface.
-If your brain receives information from those sensors that you are not balanced and are going to fall, your body reacts to first prevent the fall, and if that isn't possible, then to protect your head from hitting the ground.
-When your body sustains an injury - a sprain, a hit, surgery - the swelling and tissue damage disrupt the sensors, and balance is impaired.
-Even after the swelling and pain of an ankle sprain are gone, if those sensors are not trained, they will not do their job well, and the body will not be able to prevent the next ankle sprain.
+Proprioception is the body’s ability to sense where it is in space.
+You have sensors in your skin, muscles and joints that give you information regarding what type of surface you are standing on, and where your arms and legs are in relation to each other and that surface.
+If your brain receives information from those sensors that you are not balanced and are going to fall, your body reacts to first prevent the fall.
+If that isn't possible, the second reaction is to protect your head from hitting the ground.
+When your body sustains an injury, the swelling and tissue damage disrupt the sensors, and balance is impaired.
+Even after the swelling and pain of an ankle sprain are gone, the sensors in your body may be impaired.
+Training proprioceptive sensors after an injury will help decrease the risk of further injury and prevent the next ankle sprain.

-Balance is a skill just like free throws, juggling, throwing, or any other sport skill.
+Balance is a skill, much like free throws, handstands or juggling.
 Just like any other skill, you can improve your balance by practicing it.
 In rehabilitation, proprioception is trained by strengthening the muscles surrounding the ankle, and by working the ankle's sensors.

-If you have turned your ankle, and there is some pain and swelling, use the concepts of PRICE for 1-2 weeks until the swelling has gone, and you have no pain at rest.
-Then you are ready to try some of the following exercises, whichare in order of difficulty.
+If you have sprained your ankle, and there is some pain and swelling, use the concepts of PRICE for 1-2 weeks until the swelling has gone, and you have no pain at rest.
+Then you are ready to try some of the following exercises, which are in order of difficulty.
 Do not move on to the next exercise before you can successfully perform the first one.

 - Stand on a stair with your injured leg, keeping your other leg straight.
 Slowly bend the knee of the leg on the stair, and lightly touch the floor with the other foot-just touch it, do not stand on it.
 Return to standing.
 You may hold onto the railing for balance if you need to.
 Repeat 10-15 times.

-- Stand on your injured leg, raise up on your toes as far as you can and come back down.
+- Stand on your injured leg, rise up on your toes as far as you can and come back down.
 Repeat 10-15 times.

 - Stand on one foot, hands on hips, with legs not touching.
 The goal is to balance 2 minutes without falling.